jeanbraun/MTSP_Book/stokes.md

 ## Rheology

 We see that the first equation {eq}`stokes-force` refers to stresses (or forces), whereas the second {eq}`incompressibility` referes to velocities.
-To combine the two equations, one needs to introduce a rheological law or {term}`rheology`, i.e., a rule that defines the relationship between deformation (velocity) and stress (force).
+To combine the two equations, one needs to introduce a rheological law or {term}`rheology<rheology>`, i.e., a rule that defines the relationship between deformation (velocity) and stress (force).
 Here we assume a non-linear viscous behaviour of the form:
 ```{math}
 :label: rheology
 \dot\epsilon_{ij} = B^{-n}T^{n-1}\sigma_{ij}